 Mountaineering boots (see Mountaineering equipment below)

-Trainers / sneakers or sandals for river crossings and camp use
+Trainers or sandals for river crossings and camp use

 Long johns (thermal underwear)

-Thermal baselayer shirts (2 short sleeve, 2 long sleeve)
+Thermal baselayer shirts (at least 1 long sleeve)

 Shirts or T-shirts

 Fleece jacket or warm jumper

 Eyewear - Sunglasses